ccie7599/karmada-lke/README.md

 This project helps you bootstrap and orchestrate several Kubernetes clusters across different regions and clouds from a single control plane.

+# Known Current Issues

+-Karmada is not propagating the ConfigMap volume (needed for nginx config) to the clusters.
+This requires a manual application to each cluster.

+-Istio mesh is running into terraform installation errors on the cluster.
+This is affecting Kiali visibility and reports.

 ![Scaling Kubernetes clusters across regions and clouds](assets/preview.gif)

 The setup helps study: